 An app’s creatives are a vital part of the acquisition funnel.
 The screenshots and preview video need to highlight the functionality and interface of the app to create a clear picture of what the app will look like if downloaded.

 Pay attention to user trends and behavior, along with how competitors are positioning their apps.
 Developers can design screenshots by:

 - Displaying in-app/character art

-- Call-to-action (short sentences/actionable phrases) to increase conversion rates
+- Include a call-to-action (short sentences/actionable phrases) to increase conversion rates

 When it comes to getting quality users who will use an app, developers need to make sure that they first focus on their apps’ audience and how their app can be positioned in the app stores.
 Staying up-to-date on specific user trends and behavior will help developers determine what changes will ultimately attract more users.

 If app developers are ever wary of what to do after monitoring user trends and behavior, they’ll need to make sure they follow this ASO checklist:

 - A unique, captivating app title that utilizes title tags

 - A description that emphasizes core features via high-volume keywords

 - Engaging creatives (screenshots and preview video) that highlight the app’s functionality